makersacademy/rps-challenge/README.md

 Test green.

-#### Refactoring 2.2
+### User Stories 2.3, 2.4 and 2.5

+> As a marketeer
+> So that I can draw a game of rock/paper/scissors
+> I would like to see that we draw if my choice matches the computer's choice

+> As a marketeer
+> So that I can win a game of rock/paper/scissors
+> I would like to see that I win if my choice beats the computer's choice

+> As a marketeer
+> So that I can lose a game of rock/paper/scissors
+> I would like to see that the computer wins if my choice loses to the computer's choice

-The logic should probably be extracted to a model at this point.
+Before going any further the logic should probably be extracted to a model at this point.

+#### Refactoring to a Model

 Wrote tests for a Player class constructed with the name of the player.
 Test red.